ImranRoshan013/Skin-Disease-Detection-and-Classification-Using-Convolutional-Neural-Networks/README.md

 ---

 ## Dataset
-The dataset used in this project is the **ISIC 2019 Training Dataset**,which can be downloaded from [Kaggle](https://www.kaggle.com/datasets/salviohexia/isic-2019-skin-lesion-images-for-classification) and contains 25,331 images of skin lesions.
+The dataset used in this project is the **ISIC 2019 Training Dataset**, which can be downloaded from [Kaggle](https://www.kaggle.com/datasets/salviohexia/isic-2019-skin-lesion-images-for-classification) and contains 25,331 images of skin lesions.
 The dataset is split into 8 classes, and the images are resized to 28x28 pixels for training.

 ### Dataset Summary
 - **Total Images**: 25,331